 Radiator Cooling Fans

-Cooling fans are driven by the engine's crankshaft or by an electric motor.
+Cooling fans are driven by the engine's crankshaft or electric motor.
 They provide airflow through the radiator fins, transferring heat from the engine's coolant to the outside air.
-The radiator does not operate effectively without proper airflow.
+The radiator only operates effectively with proper airflow.
 This airflow is vital, especially while idling or traveling slowly.
 Today's aerodynamic designs have reduced the size of the radiator grille, demanding even more airflow from electric radiator cooling fans.

-Many longitudinal engines have a fan attached to the water pump flange.
+Many longitudinal engines have fans attached to the water pump flange.
 These fans often have a fan clutch to control airflow.
 Bent or missing blades cause an imbalance and a vibration.
 This problem can result in damage to the water pump bearings and seals.

 Electric Fans: Electric fan blades are typically plastic.
 They wear and begin to crack.
 The PCM controls fan operation; it uses the signal from the ECT or engine coolant temperature sensor.
 This sensor senses the temperature of the engine's coolant and sends a variable voltage signal to the PCM.
 The PCM operates the fan motor through the engine's cooling fan relay.